linnarsson-lab/pysmFISH/README.md

 built to analyse large datasets.

 ### WARNING
-The documentation is still not fully complete and changes will be made frequently and new add ons to the code will be add soon.
+The documentation is still not fully complete and changes will be made frequently and new features to the code will be add soon.